oceanprotocol/docs/content/setup/marketplace.md

 - Log aggregation, storage and search
 - Handling crashes or other faults

-Each of those is a big topic beyond the scope of these docs.
+Each of those is beyond the scope of these docs.